Now and Then (film): Supporting

+Production

+Jamie Lee Curtis was originally announced to play the adult Chrissy, but she was replaced by Rita Wilson.
+The film's working title was The Gaslight Addition.

 Soundtrack

 Columbia Records released a soundtrack album on October 10, 1995.
 It was made up of tunes from the 1960s and 1970s.

 The following songs appear in the film, but not on the soundtrack: